Man City charged by Premier League for numerous alleged breaches of financial rules

 Manchester City charged by Premier League with numerous alleged breaches of financial rules; Premier League has referred the case to an independent commission; Man City say there are "surprised by the issuing of these alleged breaches", adding they "welcome the review of this matter"

-Manchester City say there are "surprised" to have been charged by the Premier League with numerous alleged breaches of financial rules.
+Manchester City say they are "surprised" to have been charged by the Premier League with numerous alleged breaches of financial rules.

 The alleged breaches span a period from the 2009-10 season to the 2017-18 campaign.